 Completion Date (Estimated): March 1, 2022 (Substantial Completion)

-- McCarthy is currently on schedule and on budget despite the wet weather in May.
+- McCarthy is currently on schedule and on budget.

-- The majority of work in progress includes earthwork, buried pipes and electrical utilities, piers, and concrete structures.
-Concrete foundations are being poured for multiple buildings and structures.
-Concrete wall pours have begun in five of the structures.
-Leakage testing is expected to begin on part of the BNR basin at the end of August.
+- The majority of work in progress includes earthwork, buried pipes and electrical utilities, concrete structures, and interior piping.
+Concrete foundations and walls are being poured for multiple buildings and structures.

 - McCarthy will continue early morning work hours for concrete pours.
 They have notified Leawood of this activity per the hours of operation memo of understanding and a notice has been placed on the website.